-Chili con Carne is one of those things you see on old school Mexican restaurant menus.
-It’s a mixture of beef and onions cooked down in a dried chili sauce with tons of robust flavors.
-The chili’s you use in this recipe are quite important because that’s what gives this dish its authentic Mexican taste.
+Chili con carne is one of those dishes you see on old school Mexican restaurant menus.
+It’s a mixture of beef and onions cooked down in a dried chili sauce which becomes a big bowl of robust flavors.
+The chilies you use in this recipe are quite important because that’s what gives this dish its authentic Mexican taste.
+I recommend a combination of two dried chilies either Guajillo, Pasilla, or New Mexico in order to create just the right amount of heat without it becoming too spicy.
+Sometimes when people refer to the word “spice” they automatically think spicy, which is not the case in this recipe.
+Spice or heat comes from fresh chili seeds, and the internal membrane of a chili.
+When chilies are dried and roasted, it sweetens them slightly, and they become more of a gentle giant amongst their fresh cohorts.

-Using the Instant Pot just speeds up the process, you can make this meal in 45 minutes or so – about half the time it would take to cook it on the stove top.
-So, you Instant Pot naysayers – take that!
-I love to top my bowl with sliced avocado, a smattering of shredded cheese and a wedge of lime, hmm hmm.
+I used my Instant Pot to speed up the process, so you can make this meal in about 30 minutes, which is about half the time it would take to cook it on the stove top.
+I love to top my bowl with sliced avocado, a smattering of shredded cheese, and a fresh lime wedge of lime.
+A dollop of guacamole with some good tortilla chips on the side would be pretty delightful with a big bowl too.

 2 pounds chuck roast, diced